St. John Island Information

 Population 2000 census: St. John 4,200 +/- / St. Thomas – 51,181 +/-

 Climate: Average rain fall – 43” Sept-Oct & May-June

 U S Postal Service, DHL, UPS, Sprint Courier, Federal Express

 St. John: Myrah Keating-Smith Clinic on St. John, 340-693-8900, plus several private physicians.

 Charlotte Kimelman Cancer Institute 340-775-5433

-Mortgages are available through banks and lending institutions, including First Bank VI, Bank of Nova Scotia and Merrill Lynch.
+Mortgages are available through banks and lending institutions, including First Bank VI, Bank of Nova Scotia and Merchant's Commercial Bank.
 Most banks require the Buyer to pay for a title search, title insurance, property appraisal, surveyor’s certificate and report, as-built survey and bank attorney fees.
 Second home buyers can qualify for at least 70% loan to value mortgages and some sellers will offer owner financing.
 We will gladly prepare an amortization schedule for you.

 In 1950 Mr. Lawrence Rockefeller purchased extensive holdings on St. John from the Danish West Indies Company, developed Caneel Bay Resort and donated remaining acreage to the U.S. Government as public park and Congress formed the VI National Park.
 The Virgin Islands National Park is 7200 acres of land plus 5650 acres of underwater holdings.

 The St. John School on Gifft Hill-preschool-12th (private)